Percy Ernst Schramm: Post-war career

 Because he had been a member of the Nazi Party and served in a relatively high position in the army during the war, Schramm was removed from his university post.
 As denazification waned in the late 1940s, however, he was rehabilitated and returned to his professorship in Göttingen.
 Between 1954 and 1956, he produced what was perhaps his second most significant work, after Kaiser Rom und Renovatio, titled Herrschaftszeichen und Staatssymbolik (Signs of Authority and the Symbolism of the State).
 Herrschaftszeichen was a major survey of the representative art of medieval rulers or symbols of their power, including their regalia, seals, coinage, armaments, clothing, and other objects.
 These objects and their history were catalogued in more detail in a book Schramm authored together with the eminent art historian Florentine Mütherich, Denkmale der deutschen Könige und Kaiser ("Monuments of the German Kings and Emperors", 1962).

 The enduring legacy of Schramm's work in these and numerous other studies and articles, was to demonstrate the importance of symbols, liturgical ceremony, gestures and images as critical sources for political history.
 Along with his contemporaries, Ernst H. Kantorowicz and Carl Erdmann, Schramm introduced an important element of cultural history to a field which (especially in Germany) tended to focus largely on institutions and their texts.

 In 1958, Schramm was inducted into the Order Pour le Mérite, an award recognizing his contributions to the arts and sciences in Germany.
 In 1964, a Festschrift devoted to Schramm was published.

+Personal life

+Schramm married Ehrengard Schramm.
 He died in 1970 in Göttingen.